 Mountain Bounty Farm is located on the San Juan Ridge in the Sierra Nevada foothills, 20 minutes from Nevada City and Grass Valley.
-Mountain Bounty Farm is the oldest and largest CSA farm in Nevada County.
+We are the oldest and largest CSA farm in Nevada County.
 Founder John Tecklin has been farming since the early 1990’s and started Mountain Bounty in 1997.
 The farm is nestled in fertile fields at two sites that are less than 2 miles from the Yuba River.
 Our “home” fields are just off of Purdon road and our newer large field is on Birchville road.
-2013 is our 16th growing season.
+2015 is our 18th growing season.
 We grow a diverse mixture of vegetables and flowers for our 500 member CSA program.
 We also participate in the Nevada City farmers market on Saturday mornings beginning in June.

-The farm is run by owners John Tecklin and Angie Tomey and field managers Jake Benedict, Kali Feireisel, Missy Neville, Abby Carnevale, Cory Jones, and Maia Lipkin.
+The farm is run by owners John Tecklin and Angie Tomey and field managers Missy Neville, Abby Carnevale, Cory Jones.
 Additionally, CSA manager Mielle Chenier-Cowan Rose, Number Czarina and bookkeeper Catherine Janicke, Delivery driver Jason Berger, 6 seasonal field crew, and 3 wonderful new interns round out the crew this year.
 We are very fortunate to have such a fun, talented, and hardworking crew!

 We aim to provide a reliable local source of the highest quality produce for Nevada County residents, and to work towards the economic sustainability of our rural community.
 We also want the farm to be a place of inspiration and beauty, a place to reconnect to food and the joys of food culture.
 We hope that Mountain Bounty will be a farm to celebrate, a farm that you help create and sustain for the future.